 It is important to be consistent in implementing speed limit reductions to maintain credibility with roadway users throughout the state.
-This appendix includes the work zone speed limit policy and provides guidance to determine the need for a work zone speed limit reduction.
-Sample speed reduction worksheet, request, and approval documents are included.
+This Appendix provides guidance to determine the need for a work zone speed limit reduction.
+Also included is the speed limit reduction worksheet and examples of a notice of speed limit reduction, speed reduction request, and traffic control plans including reduction signing.